Nikhil5555/A-Hindi-Sentiment-Analysis-Corpus-from-Amazon-Reviews/README.md

 2. **Test Data:** Evaluate the performance of trained models using the provided test data.

 ## Models
+## Models
 Various models for sentiment analysis are available in the code folder, including Support Vector Machine (SVM), Decision Tree, Naive Bayes, Feedforward Neural Network (FFNN), and Long Short-Term Memory (LSTM).
 The code files contain the implementation of each model, and the file paths are structured according to our Kaggle notebook setup.
-For LSTM, pre-trained Hindi embeddings from IndicNLP are utilized.
+For LSTM, pre-trained Hindi embeddings from [IndicNLP](https://drive.google.com/file/d/1g5_dJFI3Sevwi-YMPU67x2jnN-_JzZX6/view?usp=sharing) are utilized.
 Additionally, the Elmo method is employed to create embeddings specific to our dataset, which are then utilized in the LSTM task.

 ## Citation